rocketspops/prototype-demo/insight/01-discovery/Observation Sessions/Karaline_Griffin_2013-02-26.md

 - Doesn't often go down to the live section of the dash
 - Spends most of her time in the pending section

-# Placement color tags
+## Placement color tags
 - Loves the tags in the campaign details page for placements (/product-design/insight/01-discovery/Observation Sessions/Artifacts/Screenshots/MMS/06_MMS_placement_status_tag.png) -- Likes the color coding and being able indicate the status of the placement with the color tags

-# Supplemental reports
+## Supplemental reports
 - Steve's team (Midwest) has a Google spreadsheet that shows campaign progress (includes to-do-lists for team, upcoming campaigns, current=running businesses, upcoming campaigns=pending)
 - Karaline likes to know what kinds of campaigns are coming up -- This information isn't in MMS
 -- Helps her plan the upcoming weeks

+## Placement screenshots
+- Client always asks for screenshots
+- Site will send shots of each placement
+- AC will create Centro specific PowerPoint doc that they compile and send to client for verification purposes

 # Task observations
 ________________________________________________________________